TheDeviceNull/CNRadio/README.md

 # RadioPlugin for Covas:NEXT

 ## 📦 Overview

-**RadioPlugin** is an extension for **Covas:NEXT** that allows you to listen to and control webradio stations directly from the assistant interface.
+**RadioPlugin** is an extension for **Covas:NEXT** that lets you listen to and control internet radio stations directly from the assistant interface.
 It supports voice commands to play, stop, and switch stations, and announces track changes when metadata is available.

 ---